(K,L)-eigenvectors in max-min algebra: Introduction

 \if{ It is easy to see that each entry $(A^k)_{ij}$ is the greatest max-min weight of a walk connecting node $i$ to node $j$ and having length $k$.
 This gives rise to the following example of algebraic optimal path problem~\cite{Car-71,LM-98} to which the theory of max-min matrix powers can be applied.
 Suppose that we are given a network of roads with one bridge on each road.
 The capacity of each bridge (i.e., the biggest weight of a vehicle that can go over it) is given.
 The capacity of a sequence of such roads with bridges (i.e., a walk in this network) is then determined as the minimal capacity of the bridges in it.
 The problem then is, given a starting point and an end point and (possibly) the number of bridges to be passed, to find a sequence of roads with the greatest capacity. }\fi

-The main goal of the present paper is to develop a new approach to the max-min eigenproblem.
-For a given matrix $A\in\B^{n\times n}$ and a number $\lambda\in\B$, it consists in finding the set of vectors $x\in\B^{n\times 1}$ such that
+The main goal of the present paper is to further investigate the structure of the max-min eigenspace associated with a given eigenvalue.
+For a given matrix $A\in\B^{n\times n}$ and a number $\lambda\in\B$, the max-min eigenspace associated with $\lambda$ is the set of vectors $x\in\B^{n\times 1}$ (called $\lambda$-eigenvectors) such that

-The set of these vectors forms a max-min $\lambda$-eigenspace of $A$.
 Note that it is indeed a space in the sense of max-min algebra: for any $\alpha,\beta\in\B$ and any $u$ and $v$ satisfying~\eqref{e:eig} $\alpha u\oplus\beta v$ also satisfies this equation.

-Let us now give a motivation for studying the eigenproblem in max-min algebra related to the area of data transfer security.
-Consider a simple network consisting of several network devices $D_i$.
-The devices are connected by lines $E_{ij}$, so that we are able to send the data from device $D_i$ to $D_j$.
-Weight of every line $E_{ij}$ is denoted as $a_{ij}$ and represents the security level of this connection.
-The values $a_{ij} \in \langle0,1\rangle$, where $a_{ij}=0$ means completely unsecured connection, whereas $a_{ij}=1$ stands for connection absolutely secured.
-When exploring the data transfer security, the security of connections should not be the only one aspect.
-The data passing through the network may possibly enter the network with some security level $x_i \in \langle0,1\rangle$.
-The level of expected or given technological security level is also considered.
-The technological security level is influenced by the accessible technological possibilities and is also dependent on the available budget.
-This level is denoted by $\lambda \in \langle0,1\rangle$.

-For each $i$, component $(Ax)_i$ is equal to the maximal security level for the data sent from any device to device $D_i$.
-We see then that the new security level at device $D_i$ is the same as the initial one if $x$ satisfies $Ax=x$, or gets reduced by the technological security level $\lambda$ if $x$ satisfies $Ax=\lambda x$.
+Let us now give some examples to motivate the study of this eigenproblem and our approach to it.